Kinesis Freestyle2 Ergonomic Keyboard + Numeric Keypad Review

 Although I personally use the V3 – tilt but not palm rests – and have done for a long time, I would caution anyone against configuring this way without some good support for your elbows and/or arms.
 This keyboard setup pairs nicely with my RollerMouse Red + ArmSupport Red, but anything at least equivalent to the support of arm rests would be helpful if not essential.
 You simply don’t want your elbows hanging out in the space.
 Your shoulders will hate you, and in my case, the tension would go all the way down into my fingers.

-Fifteen years in, here’s what I would change
+Fifteen years in, I wouldn’t change much

 Back when my job involved more development/coding (those were the bad old days!), I had reason to worry a lot about the little extra function keys that most ordinary users probably ignore.
 The Freestyle doesn’t go crazy with these by any means, but there is a nice bank of them on the left side of the keyboard.
 I used to use a few of them, and even did some fancy key remapping to make myself an Alt-Tab combination that was less effort to press.
 (If you’re curious, I remapped Web to Alt, putting an Alt key directly next door to Tab.)